JoaoLBarbosa/TypeInferenceAlgorithm/README.md

 To run inference:
 1) typed_compile(file). where file is the file that contains the Prolog program to infer types for.
 2) see printed output.

+This inference algorithm in based on the type system published in https://arxiv.org/abs/1909.08232